FREQUENTLY ASKED QUESTIONS

-Here are some answers to the questions we are often asked at our Denver counseling center:
+Here are some answers we are often asked at our Denver counseling center:

-Sessions are $125.00 for individual or play therapy and $150 for couple or family therapy. and typically 50 minutes.
-On occasion, family therapy may be scheduled for a longer duration, depending on circumstances.
+Sessions are $125 for individual or play therapy, and $150 for couples counseling or family therapy.
+Sessions are typically 50-minutes long.
+On occasion, family therapy may be scheduled for a longer duration depending on the circumstances.

 Therapy is very helpful to most individuals.
 Some may not find therapy to be helpful to them.
 Therapy is very much a collaborative process between the client and their therapist.
 Most find the support and guidance of counseling helps them feel better and more able to cope with their situation and find solutions.

-A professionally trained therapist is able to listen objectively and confidentially to your concerns.
+A professionally-trained therapist is able to listen objectively and confidentially to your concerns.
 They are trained to listen in a very careful and specialized way and are often able to help you recognize patterns in your life that may have led to your current situation of concern and help you to change those patterns.
-A therapist is often able to challenge you, in a respectful way, to see how distorted perceptions or feelings from the past are affecting current relationships and situations, thereby allowing you to grow and change so that those same distortions dont continue to cause you problems.
+A therapist is often able to challenge you, respectfully, to see how distorted perceptions or feelings from the past are affecting current relationships and situations, thereby allowing you to grow and change so that those same distortions don’t continue to cause you problems.
 A therapist helps you make sure you have examined things from all the angles that are important to you.

-There are numerous situations that your child may be helped by therapy.
-Significant life events like losing a parent, going through a divorce, relocating to a new area, or experiencing type of abuse or trauma can all be indications that therapy might be helpful.
-We encourage parents to call and take advantage of our free phone consultation to determine if therapy is right for your child.
-If you have scheduled an appointment for your child please print out our Child Intake Form.
+There are numerous situations in which therapy may help your child.
+Significant life events, like losing a parent, going through a divorce, relocating to a new area, or experiencing any type of abuse or trauma can all indicate the need for therapy.
+We encourage parents to take advantage of our free phone consultation to determine if therapy is right for your child.

-Q4.
-Ive been told to get Play Therapy for my child but what is Play Therapy?
+I've been told to get play therapy for my child...but what is play therapy?

-Play therapy refers to a large number of treatment methods, all of which make use of one or more of the natural benefits of play.
+Play therapy refers to many treatment methods, all of which make use of one or more of the natural benefits of play.
 It is a special therapeutic approach for working with children, adolescents, their families and/or care providers.

 Play is the natural medium of children.
 Usually, children have not developed the cognitive or verbal skills that adults use to discuss feelings, emotions, and experiences in therapy.
 A safe and structured playroom environment is established where children are encouraged to play in ways that reveal concerns, problems, and issues they are struggling with.

-Its difficult to answer this question very well without knowing more about you.
-Everyone is different and everyones therapy is unique to them depending on their needs and goals in therapy.
-Some people come in with a very limited specific issue they want help with and others want to examine many issues in their life for personal growth and increased self awareness.
+It’s difficult to answer this question without knowing more about you.
+Everyone is different, and everyone’s therapy is unique to them depending on their needs and goals.
+Some people come in with a very limited specific issue they want help with while others want to examine many issues in their life for personal growth and increased self-awareness.
 Additionally, people have to go at their own pace in therapy.
-Its a good idea to discuss your expectations and goals for therapy with your therapist in the first session to get a beginning idea of how long it is likely to take.
+It’s a good idea to discuss your expectations and goals for therapy with your therapist during the first session—that will give you a beginning idea of how long it is likely to take.

-You are able to cancel/re-schedule appointments by contacting your therapist or by leaving a voicemail.
-Any appointments that are not canceled/re-scheduled 24 hours prior to the session will be billed at the full rate.
+You are able to cancel or reschedule appointments by contacting your therapist or by leaving a voicemail.
+Any appointments that are not canceled or rescheduled 24-hours prior to the session will be billed at the full rate.

 People go through difficult circumstances in their lives without seeking therapy all the time.
 They gather together their strength and resilience to handle things on their own with the support of friends, family, and their faith community.
 Sometimes though that is not enough.
 It is a sign of strength to seek out therapy help if/when you realize that you are not able to handle things as well as you would like or you are experiencing too much stress.
 At those times a good therapist can help you handle the difficult situation better and learn ways to be stronger, more resilient, and able to handle similar issues in a more healthy way in the future.

-Once you have scheduled your first appointment with us, please print out our Intake Form from our website, complete it at home, and bring it with you to your first appointment.
+Once you have scheduled your first appointment with us, please print out the Intake Form from our website, complete it at home, and bring it with you to your first appointment.
 You can also complete this information when you arrive for your initial appointment if you wish.
-In that case, you should plan to arrive about 15 minutes early to give yourself enough time to complete the information in our waiting room before your appointment starts.
+In that case, you should plan to arrive about 15-minutes early to give yourself enough time to complete the form in our waiting room before your appointment starts.

-When you arrive for your first appointment, check in with our office manager so she can let us know that you have arrived and which therapist you are scheduled to see.
+When you arrive for your first appointment, check in with our office manager.
+She will let us know that you have arrived, and which therapist you are scheduled to see.

 You will meet with your therapist in a private confidential office setting where you can talk about anything you wish.
 At the beginning of our first meeting we will need to spend a few minutes discussing confidentiality, fees, and disclosure and consent issues.
 Once those matters are out of the way, we will want to know about what brings you to counseling.
 We will also want to know what expectations you have for this counseling as well as any concerns you may have.